Sharlikran/fsdoc/index.md

 {% include emptyline.html %}
 {% include image.html file="visitingvault96.jpg" alt="visitingvault96" %}
 {% include emptyline.html %}
 {% include paragraph.html par="In addition to Vault 111 and 001, our illustrious Overseer ventured into the Android Quadrant in search of more Historical Data.
 There our Dwellers found Vault 96.
 It is a bustling barrack filled with cheerful Dwellers ready to lend a hand.
 They were interested in contributing to our Vault Library however, they have noticed that the underground cable system is damaged beyond repair.
-Only still images can be shared across a makeshift transmit ion system.
+Only still images can be shared across a makeshift transmission system.
 Vault 001 and 111 will be the main source of the contributions to the Library.
 We wished them a fond farewell and they asked us to visit when we can." %}

 {% include emptyline.html %}
 {% include image.html file="vault111setouttofind525.jpg" alt="vault111setouttofind525" %}